generalkim00/neogame/README.md

 ## Abstract

-Conventionally, dapp relies on the the future block hash for randomness.
-This appoarch has already been questioned since the bookkeepers may potentially determine the random result by reordering transactions when generating new blocks, without breaking any rules. **This problem is especially serious in NEO, since we now only have four bookkeeper nodes**.
+Conventionally, dapp relies on the the future block hash for randomness, which has already been questioned since the bookkeepers can determine the random result without breaking any rules by filtering and/or reordering transactions when generating new blocks. **This problem is especially serious in NEO, since we now only have four bookkeeper nodes**.

 **This game provides a mechanism of generating genuine randomness**.
 We make a lottery as the proof of concept of such system and hopefully it can provide other NEO developers some inspiration.